-C Additional Impulse Response Functions
+D Additional Impulse Response Functions

 We present here the IRFs of key macroeconomic variables to a one standard deviation positive demand shock and a one standard deviation positive cost-push shock for calibrations that match the passthrough of inflation expectations to income growth expectations for high- and low-income respondents.
+We note that the gap between the IRFs with low versus high passthrough is significantly more noticeable when the economy is shocked with a demand innovation relative to a supply innovation.